carygarvin/Assign-DeviceScopeTags.ps1/README.md

                           @contoso.com=contoso

-See sample file '_ScopeTagMappings.txt_' for the correct input format for several Domain to Scope Tag pairs.
+See sample file '_ScopeTagMappings.txt_' for the correct input format for several Domains to Scope Tag pairs.